 - Follow the proper procedures under which you can remove, top, or prune the tree (i.e. submittal and review of a tree removal plan, obtaining a permit, and/or providing for any required “re-planting,” and/or environmental habitat protection plan).

-- Complying with your Association’s governing documents, including Architectural Control Committee (“ACC”) Guidelines for any regulations that have been imposed on members related to trees, tree rights, and/or tree removal.
+Subsequently, check your Association’s governing documents, including Architectural Control Committee (“ACC”) Guidelines, for any regulations that have been imposed on members related to trees, tree rights, and/or tree removal.
 Keep in mind that if a conflict exists between the municipality’s regulations and the Association’s governing documents, the municipality’s rules, codes, ordinances, and/or processes will generally prevail.

 These Trees are Mine!

 Do not remove or top trees located on property that you do not own!
 This includes “shared” or common trees that straddle a common boundary line.
 A tree, standing directly upon the line between adjoining owners, so that the boundary line passes through it, is the common property of both parties, whether marked or not; and a claim for timber trespass will exist if a person cuts and destroys it without the consent of the other.